If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

 Dysfunction at the joints and the effects

 Dysfunction at a joint can lead to improper sensory input.
-This, in turn, can cause a motor response that is incorrect.
+This, in turn, can cause an incorrect motor response.

 Due to this muscle inhibition, injury can easily come from these improper movement patterns.

-This is a snowball effect as the injuries can cause inflammation and swelling which will further inhibit these muscles and lead to even worse proprioception.
+This is a snowball effect as the injuries can cause inflammation and swelling, further inhibiting these muscles and leading to even worse proprioception.

 Parameters for balance training

-Understanding the balance training parameters for programs and training will result in effective training.
+Understanding the balance of training parameters for programs and training will result in effective training.

 Proprioception progression can start with a client standing on a stable surface to having them stand on a Dyna disc or a Bosu ball.

-Make sure to take your clients through all planes of motion and to understand that switching up body position will lead to more difficult exercises.
+Make sure to take your clients through all planes of motion and understand that switching up body positions will lead to more difficult exercises.
 An example is having two legs on a stable surface all the way up to balancing on one leg on an unstable surface (bosu ball).

 Program design for balance training

-Overall, it is extremely important to learn how to progress people based on the stages of the optimum performance training model.
+Overall, learning how to progress people based on the stages of the optimum performance training model is extremely important.
 You need to know which exercises go into which phase of the OPT model.
 This is very important for the test.

-Stabilization phase: In this phase, there is no bending of the support hip or leg.
+Stabilization phase: There is no bending of the support hip or leg in this phase.
 It consists of 12 to 20 repetitions (or 6 to 10 on a single leg), with 0 to 90 seconds of rest and at a slow tempo.

-Power phase: The power phase includes hopping on the support leg (planted leg), is done for approximately 8 to 12 repetitions, 0 to 60 seconds of rest and at a moderate tempo as well.
-Imagine doing single leg jumps on the box.
+Power phase: The power phase includes hopping on the support leg (planted leg), and is done for approximately 8 to 12 repetitions, 0 to 60 seconds of rest, and at a moderate tempo as well.
+Imagine doing single-leg jumps on the box.